 As with learning any new skill the right tool at the right time can make a real difference to the whole learning experience as well as the outcome.
 Learning to handwrite is no different.

-Young children due to their gross and fine motor skills ability require chunky shafted tools so that they can grip them effectively.
+Young children, due to their gross and fine motor skills ability, require chunky shafted tools so that they can grip them effectively.
 This means they have a greater control over the tool and can achieve a more satisfactory outcome.
-If they are using a tool that is too thin they will find gripping it difficult and have to keep changing their grip.
-They will have less control of the tool making the experience disappointing at best and discouraging at worst.
+If they are using a tool that is too thin, they will find gripping it difficult and have to keep changing their grip.
+They will have less control of the tool making the experience disappointing at best and off-putting at worst.

-When a child has learnt to join their letters and has a good and consistent letter size and places all their letters on the writing line correctly in relation to each other, then it maybe they are ready to be moved to pen.
-It is important before moving t child to pen that they are writing with speed (appropriate for their age) and fluidity (comfortable writing all the letters of the alphabet lower and upper case correctly).
+When a child has learnt to join their letters and has a good and consistent letter size, places all their letters on the writing line correctly and in relation to each other, then it maybe they are ready to be moved to pen.
+It is important before moving a child to pen that they are writing with speed (appropriate for their age) and fluidity (comfortable writing all the letters of the alphabet lower and upper case correctly).
 A child whose handwriting is slow and laboured may need additional support and time before being moved on to pen.